- What Is It

 Diabetic ketoacidosis needs to be treated with several approaches at the same time.
 The aim is to normalize blood pH, while slowly lowering blood sugar levels, and normalizing all of the electrolytes.
-This usually accomplished by giving insulin to the patient as well as electrolyte fluids (such as Normal Saline).
+This is usually accomplished by giving insulin to the patient as well as electrolyte fluids (such as Normal Saline).

 Diabetic ketoacidosis can cause abnormal electrolyte (especially potassium) levels requiring close monitoring of those levels and usually replacing deficient electrolytes.
 One of the complications of the treatment of diabetic ketoacidosis is a severe fluctuation in potassium levels.

 To reverse dehydration IV fluids are given to the patient to replace the fluid loss.
-The composition of the IV fluids and speed with which it is infused are important aspects of the care of the patient with diabetic ketoacidosis.
+The composition of the IV fluids and the speed with which it is infused are important aspects of the care of the patient with diabetic ketoacidosis.

 Any underlying illness that may have caused the patient's diabetic ketoacidosis also will be treated such as:

 Supportive care such as oxygen and the patient's usual medications will often be added.